shihad1972/ldap-ssl/README.md

 --------------

   - ldap_host_name: Set to the CN of the SSL certificate; defaults to ansible_fqdn.
-  - ldap_cert_file: Filename of the SSL certificate
+  - cert_file: Filename of the SSL certificate.
+Defaults to ldap_host_name.pem
-  - ldap_key_file: Filename of the SSL private key.
+  - key_file: Filename of the SSL private key.
+Defaults to ldap_host_name.crt

 Dependencies
 ------------